-The reciprocating engine uses the reciprocating motion of one or more pistons to convert the pressure into a working fluid.
+The reciprocating engine uses the reciprocating motion of one or more pistons to convert pressure in a fluid into work.
 Generally this work is in the form of rotational movement, that is, we obtain mechanical energy.
-In the reverse direction we find rotary machines in which the movement of the machine parts is already rotational, such as turbines or the Wankel motor.
+In the opposite direction, we find ourselves with rotating machines in which the movement of the machine parts is already rotating, such as turbines or the Wankel engine.

 - According to the arrangement of the cylinders in the engine

 - According to the displacement

 - According to the ratio of diameter and stroke

 - According to the number of movements of each cycle

 Combustion engines are further classified in two ways:

 - Spark ignition engines.
 It is also known as the gasoline engine, Otto engine, or internal combustion engine.
 In this case, the spark plug initiates fuel combustion.

 - The diesel engine.
 It is also known as a compression ignition engine.
 In the diesel engine the air inside the cylinder is compressed, when it is compressed it heats up allowing the fuel to ignite.